loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 };
 ```

-Now we can modify our `recognize()` method a little to accept transform steam and put it in the middle of the pipeline:
+Now we can modify our `recognize()` method to accept transform steam and put it in the middle of the pipeline:

 **./src/recognize.ts**